inbo/data-publication/occurrences/metadata-guidelines.md

 ### Metadata providor

-The metadata provider is the person responsible for producing the resource metadata.
+The metadata provider is the person responsible for processing the resource metadata.

     Name:         Dimitri Brosens
     Position:     Biodiversity Data Liaison Officer